burlistic/Pixyll/_posts/2016-01-15-agile-and-fixed-price-contracts.md

 # Quality at Risk

 It is often quality that suffers if a project becomes under stress.
-The first thing to be cut is normally testing, reviews and refactoring - both important element in code quality and on going maintainability.
+The first thing to be cut is normally testing, reviews and refactoring - both important element in code quality and on-going maintainability.
 This often comes about where there is a looming deadline and time is running out.

 # Can Cost More